ryandotsmith/32k.io/r/docs/dream-job.md

 Today, my first day on the job, I was walking out of the gym when I saw a couple –who were living in their car– chewing each other out.
 I walked up to them and started a conversation.
 I felt Holy Spirit invite me to take a walk with the dude.
 So Ken and I took a walk.
 We wondered around West Oakland as I listened to his story.
 He had a lot to share and I was grateful to listen.
 I completely lost track of time.
 As we wondered back to their car, I got to pray for his eye.
 He had lost his eye ball in an accident and so we prayed for a new one to grow back.
 We also prayed for his court cases to be dropped.
 And we prayed against all the devils that were coming against him.
 I believe his breakthrough is coming!

 This is my dream job.
 I get to roam the earth untethered to a clock.
 I get to meet new people.
 See new realms of God's glory.
 Get to know Jesus a little better.
 Get to know myself a little better too.
-And maybe I'll finally make it to Montana.
+And maybe I'll finally visit Montana.

 Anyways, I'm all yours now, drop me a line and let's hang.